 While the life span of a car battery provides a general guideline, several signs can tell you when it’s time for a replacement at our local service center in Corinth.
 These signs include the following:

-• Difficulty starting the engine: If you notice that your engine is struggling to start, it could be a sign that your battery is losing its capacity.
-Slow cranking or not starting at all are clear signs that your battery is no longer delivering sufficient power.
+- Difficulty starting the engine: If you notice that your engine is struggling to start, it could be a sign that your battery is losing capacity.
+Slow cranking or not starting are signs that your battery is no longer delivering sufficient power.

-• Frequent jump-starts: If you need frequent jump-starts to start your vehicle, your battery isn’t holding its charge as effectively as it should.
-Even though jump-starting provides a temporary solution, you’ll need to address the underlying issue.
+- Frequent jump-starts: If you need frequent jump-starts to start your vehicle, your battery isn’t holding its charge as effectively as it should.
+Even though jump-starting provides a temporary solution, you must address the underlying issue.

 Signs You Need To Replace Your Battery Soon